shashitechno/moodle-tool_coursesearch/README.txt

 for example if you are using theme 'clean'. then rename the class name to 'theme_clean_core_course_renderer'.

-OR you may either use search_cleantheme.
+OR you may either use search_coursesearch theme.
 This is also based on clean theme.

-1. Download the cleantheme from here (https://github.com/shashirepo/moodle-theme_cleantheme)
+1. Download the coursesearch theme from here (https://github.com/shashirepo/moodle-theme_cleantheme)

 2. Extract the theme folder. and put it under moodle installation theme directory.